djalbat/watchful-cli/README.md

 | --------------------------- | -------------- | ------------ | ------------ |
 | Babel + Browserify          | 8.5 seconds    | 2.2 seconds  | 10.7 seconds |
 | SWC + ESBuild (4 processes) | 0.42 seconds   | 0.24 seconds | 0.66 seconds |

-### Why aren't these tools included as dependencies?

-Babel presets and plugins require [@babel/core](https://babeljs.io/docs/en/babel-core) as a peer dependency, so you would have to include it in your project anyway.
-Additionally, it is a large project with many dependencies itself and since it is optional, it did not seem like a good idea to include it.
-Similarly, since bundling is optional, there seemed little point in including either bundler as a dependency.

-Watchful is designed to run in your project directory and will load the bundlers and transpilers it finds there.
-This gives you complete control over their versions and configuration.
-Aside from the `debug`, `release` and `node` options, Watchful is agnostic to both.

 ## Installation